Opinion: Why I changed my opinion of ‘macho’ barbershops – and straight men

 It’s here where barbers, especially, have a potentially pivotal role in encouraging otherwise stoic “blokes” – those often dissuaded from sharing their feelings – to open up.
 That barber’s mirror can reflect you back to yourself in a way you might not have otherwise seen.
 It’s an intimate space, but a safe one.

 Last month, a savvy barbershop in Tasmania trained its staff in mental health first aid.
-“We see ourselves as a bit on the forefront in the mental health battle," barber Alex Toscan said, following the suicide in the previous year of five former clients.
+“We see ourselves as a bit on the forefront in the mental health battle," barber Alex Toscan said, after five former clients took their lives in the previous year.

 It’s stories like this that made me realise my error of judgement about barbers.
 The first time I bit the bullet was immediately after lockdown.
 With all the fussy salons booked out, my last resort was a walk-in barbers.